Alternate Rogue: Expanded

 Traits

 Hit Dice.
-The Mercenary has d10 Hit Dice equal to your level.
-It gains the normal benefits of short and long rests.
+The Mercenary has a number of d10 Hit Dice equal to your level.
+It benefits from short and long rests.

 Morale.
-If you fall to 0 hit points the Mercenary does everything in its power to flee and return home.
+If you fall to 0 hit points your Mercenary flees.

 Actions